MichalOpoka/ecfr/cfr/title-10-Energy/chapter-I-Nuclear-Regulatory-Commission/part-73-Physical-Protection-Plants-Materials/subjectgroup-ECFR23e092b6d231b29-General-Provisions/section-73.2.md

 *Tribal official* means the highest ranking individual that represents Tribal leadership, such as the Chief, President, or Tribal Council leadership.

-*Trustworthiness and reliability* are characteristics of an individual considered dependable in judgment, character, and performance, such that disclosure of Safeguards Information (including Safeguards Information designated as Safeguards Information - Modified Handling) to that individual does not constitute an unreasonable risk to the public health and safety or common defense and security.
+*Trustworthiness and reliability* are characteristics of an individual considered dependable in judgment, character, and performance, such that disclosure of Safeguards Information (including Safeguards Information designated as Safeguards Information—Modified Handling) to that individual does not constitute an unreasonable risk to the public health and safety or common defense and security.
 A determination of trustworthiness and reliability for this purpose is based upon a background check.

 *Undergoing processing* means performing active operations on material such as chemical transformation, physical transformation, or transit between such operations, to be differentiated from storage or packaging for shipment.